carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This attribute by itself does not imply restrictions on inter-procedural optimizations.
 All of the semantic effects the patching may have to be separately conveyed via the linkage type.
+``"probe-stack"``
+    This attribute indicates that the function will trigger a guard region in the end of the stack.
+It ensures that accesses to the stack must be no further apart than the size of the guard region to a previous access of the stack.
+It takes one required string value, the name of the stack probing function that will be called.

+    If a function that has a ``"probe-stack"`` attribute is inlined into a function with another ``"probe-stack"`` attribute, the resulting function has the ``"probe-stack"`` attribute of the caller.
+If a function that has a ``"probe-stack"`` attribute is inlined into a function that has no ``"probe-stack"`` attribute at all, the resulting function has the ``"probe-stack"`` attribute of the callee.
 ``readnone``
     On a function, this attribute indicates that the function computes its result (or decides to unwind an exception) based strictly on its arguments,